dispelpowerone/driver-test-banner-carousel/README.md

-# driver-test-banner-carousel
+# react-native-common
-Typescript library with banner carousel implementation
+Typescript library with common classes for react-native applications